Ai4123/Ai4123/README.md

-- 👋 Hi, I’m @Ai4123
+- 👋 Hi, I’m Ayushi
-- 👀 I’m interested in everything and nothing.
+- 👀 I’m interested in Data Analysis in different fields
-- 🌱 I’m currently learning python and ml ....yeah Data Science Ethusiast
+- 🌱 I’m currently learning python and statistics
 - 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me ...